 LASIK is one of the most popular vision correction treatments available.
 This advanced laser procedure has helped people all over the world reduce – and even eliminate – their dependence on glasses and contact lenses.
-The only way to accurately determine if LASIK can be performed on your eyes is to be evaluated by one of our experienced eye doctors.
+The only way to accurately determine if LASIK can be performed on your eyes is to be evaluated by one of our experienced eye surgeons.
 There are a few basic candidacy requirements that all individuals must meet before LASIK can be performed.

 Good candidates for LASIK include: